-TOP TIPS FOR GOING Drinking on Wheels
+TOP TIPS FOR GOING OUT DRINKING IN A WHEELCHAIR

 Disabled people are boring right.
 Well no. We can still party and go out.
 However, we do face one big issue when we go out, out - disabled access.
 Here are my top and worst places to go drinking when your in a wheelchair: